CHRONIC PAIN CHAMPIONS

 I've taken control.
 You can do the same.

-Watch this video from Dr. Christopher Slette from the Mayo Clinic Pain Rehabilitation Center (the program I attended).
+Watch this video from Dr. Christopher Sletten from the Mayo Clinic Pain Rehabilitation Center (the program I attended).
 Dr. Sletten explains the differences between acute and chronic pain and the principles of pain rehabilitation.

 Other helpful related links